CoastalResilienceNetwork/GeositeFramework/README.md

 This project is actively being converted into a static site and away from using .NET on the `feature/task-1` branch.
 During this time, the project will continue to work off `develop` via the typical set up in Visual Studio on Windows.
 It may break with Visual Studio on `feature/task-1` and its child branches.

 ### Run a python development environment
-To run the project locally, on any OS, clone the repo and run `./scripts/server` from root.
+To run the project locally, on any OS, clone the repo and run `./scripts/update` from root to set up.
+To run the project server thereafter, `./scripts/server`.

+The project uses docker-compose and the app container can be accessed in the usual way:
+`docker-compose exec app /bin/bash`

 #### Ports